andreasmang/claire/doc/README-INSTALL.md

 make
 ```

 The *compressed* tarball files (i.e, `LIBRARY-NAME.tar.gz`) should remain located in or be added to the [deps](../deps) folder.
 Make sure that all libraries are downloaded (the progress bar of `wget` should be full).
 To view the urls for the libraries you can take a look at the [deps/makefile](../deps/makefile).
 We provide additional information about these libraries [below](#depsinf).
-This also includes links to versions for these libraries that we have used with CLAIRE before.
+This also includes links to versions for these libraries that we have used to compile the GPU version of CLAIRE before.

-The makefile has some optional parameters to configure the build.
+The [makefile](../deps/makefile) has some optional parameters to configure the build.
 The parameters can be set by `make PARAMETER=value`.
 Multiple parameter-value pairs can be passed to the make command.
-The makefile to compile the dependencies has following parameters.
+The `[makefile](../deps/makefile)` to compile the dependencies has the following parameters.

 | PARAMETER       | Description                                           | Default | Valid Values  |
 | --------------- | ----------------------------------------------------- | ------- | ------        |